Flag of Eritrea: History and symbolism

 The propaganda of the Unionist Party aggressively targeted the blue flag.
-To them, it was the “flag of the United Nations.”
+To them, it was the "flag of the United Nations."
 At the same time, the Ethiopian Flag was promoted as one belonging to Janhoi, Haile Selassie, the elect of God.
-While the Ethiopian flag was given a divine value, the Eritrean flag was portrayed as one belonging to the shifta and Arab sellouts who betrayed their “Mother Ethiopia,” and they worked hard to separate the child (Eritrea) from its mother (Ethiopia).
+While the Ethiopian flag was given a divine value, the Eritrean flag was portrayed as one belonging to the shifta and Arab sellouts who betrayed their "Mother Ethiopia," and they worked hard to separate the child (Eritrea) from its mother (Ethiopia).
 At later stages, it became difficult for some who had been raised on this propaganda to accept the blue flag.
 The blue Eritrean flag had been decided upon and approved by the founding fathers.
 Furthermore, all Eritrean parties that represented the entire social and political forces of the country, including the pan-Ethiopianist Union party, participated in the negotiations and accepted the flag as a unifying symbol of Eritrea.

-On September 1, 1961, Hamid Idris Awate resurrected the blue flag suppressed by Haile Selassie.
+On September 1, 1961, Hamid Idris Awate brought back the blue flag suppressed by Haile Selassie.
 Eritrean nationalists saw it as representing their dreams and as the magnet that pulled all Eritreans together.

 After civil war broke out in Eritrea in 1961, Ethiopian emperor Haile Selassie banned the Eritrean flag, coat of arms, and all other government seals from being displayed in public places.
 He annexed Eritrea in 1962 with the approval of the United Nations.

-The blue and green Eritrean flag, however, continued to be in use as the “flag of liberation”, by the Eritrean Liberation Front (ELF).
+The blue and green Eritrean flag, however, continued to be in use as the "flag of liberation", by the Eritrean Liberation Front (ELF).
 When the EPLF officially came to being, it proposed its own flag during the front's First Organizational Congress in 1977.

 The current flag of Eritrea bears resemblance to the party's official flag.
 The flag had three triangles: red, blue, and green.
 The yellow star in the red triangle symbolized the country's rich mineral resources, with the five points representing unity, liberation, justice, democracy, and progress.
 After Eritrea was proclaimed an independent nation, the flag was modified and its first official hoisting was performed on May 24, 1993.
 In the red triangle, a gold wreath symbol with 14 leaves on each side, derived from the 1952 flag, replaced the gold star of the Eritrean People's Liberation Front's flag.
-In 1995 the number of leaves in the wreath were standardized: the 30 leaves symbolise the number of years spent in civil war before achieving independence.
+In 1995 the number of leaves in the wreath were standardized; the 30 leaves symbolise the number of years spent in civil war before achieving independence.
 The flag's length to breadth ratio was changed from 2:3 to 1:2.